syl20bnr/spacemacs/README.md

     mv .emacs.d .emacs.bak
     git clone --recursive http://github.com/syl20bnr/spacemacs .emacs.d

+`master` is a stable branch, if you want the "bleeding edge" checkout the `develop` branch.

 2) Launch Emacs, the first time a bunch of packages will be downloaded and installed.
 When the package installation is complete restart Emacs and `Spacemacs` should be ready to use.